 Occupation: President and owner of VIA Marketing

-State Representative Julie Olthoff looks forward to working hard for her district.
-She was born the second oldest of seven children and worked her way through college.
-She worked at Adcom Advertising for 9 years where she worked her way to Art Director.
+Representative Julie Olthoff was born the second oldest of seven children and worked her way through college.
+Employed at Adcom Advertising for nine years, she worked her way up to art director.
 Eventually she started her own firm, VIA Marketing.
-Her company has been serving Northwest Indiana for 27 years and currently employs seven people.
-Julie has been married to Ron Olthoff since 1986 and attends CrossPoint Church.
+Her company has been serving Northwest Indiana for 29 years and employs seven people.
+She has been married to Ron Olthoff since 1986 and attends CrossPoint Church.
 Both participated in mission trips to Argentina and Brazil.

 House District 19 includes all of Winfield and portions of Center, Ross and Hobart townships in Lake County and a portion of Porter township in Porter County.